Descent and \'etale-Brauer obstructions for 0-cycles: Introduction

 \subsection{Main results}

 The main aim of this paper is to fill in some significant gaps in the theory of obstructions for 0-cycles by defining an analogue of the descent set associated to a torsor for $0$-cycles.
-Given a fixed $d \in \Z$, a fixed torsor $g: Y \to X$ under a linear algebraic group $G$ over $k$, and a finite non-empty set $S$ of field extensions of $k$ of finite degree, we define the \emph{degree $d$ descent set associated to $g$} (see Definition \ref{def1}) to be { } where { } and where $g_{K_w}^{\tau} \colon Y_{K_w}^{\tau} \to X_{K_w}$ and $s_{K_w} \colon X_{K_w} \to X_{k_v}$ are the natural maps.
+Given a fixed $d \in \Z$ and a fixed torsor $g: Y \to X$ under a linear algebraic group $G$ over $k$, we define the \emph{degree $d$ descent set associated to $g$} (see Definition \ref{def1}) to be { } where { } and where $g_{L_w}^{\tau} \colon Y_{L_w}^{\tau} \to X_{L_w}$ and $s_{L_w} \colon X_{L_w} \to X_{k_v}$ are the natural maps.
 This set $Z_0^d(X_{\A_k})^g$ contains $Z_0^d(X)$ and, moreover, generalises the descent set $X(\A_k)^g$ when $d=1$.
+This set arises in a very natural way that mimics the way in which the descent set for rational points is defined, once we take into account the more complex structure of 0-cycles (see Sections \ref{sec: global} and \ref{sec: local} for more details).

 The definition of the descent set leads to, among other results, a definition of the \'etale-Brauer obstruction for $0$-cycles (Definition \ref{def:fBrSet}), namely